DENTAL IMPLANTS IN ROGERS, AR.

 The dental implant process begins with a surgical procedure that places a titanium post into the jawbone where the tooth is missing.
 The only portion of the implant visible during the healing stage of about 3-4 months, is the healing abutment, a small silver colored post protruding through the gums.
 Once the titanium post is firmly anchored to the bone, the abutment and porcelain crown can be attached to complete the tooth replacement process.

 The advantages of implant restorations over fixed bridges or partial dentures are endless.
-Often, they are the most conservative and esthetic option for replacing missing front teeth.
-Implant restorations are the next best thing to your own teeth, restoring back the look and the function you lost.
-Just because they are titanium, does not mean they do not need any maintenance.
+Often, they are the most conservative and aesthetic option for replacing missing front teeth.
+Implant restorations are the next best thing to your own teeth, restoring the look and the function you lost.
+Just because they are titanium does not mean they do not need any maintenance.
 Implant restorations require the same meticulous care as natural teeth and will fail when not properly maintained.

 Missing teeth should always be replaced to prevent loss of the supporting bone.
 In the absence of a tooth, the bone usually supporting the root during chewing fails to be stimulated.
 Without this necessary stimulation, the remaining bone after the extraction atrophies as the body redistributes the minerals from that site to other areas of the body.
 This remodeling of the bone and the soft tissues after extractions is responsible for the sunken-faced look commonly associated with missing teeth.

-In the past, dentures and bridges were the only ways for replacing missing teeth, but today implants are the state-of-the-art solution.
-Bridges require the filing down of at least the two adjacent teeth to replace the missing teeth between them.
-Dentures and partial dentures are removable appliances and should be the last option for replacing missing teeth, because although they look like teeth they do not work like teeth.
+In the past, dentures and bridges were the only ways to replace missing teeth, but today implants are the state-of-the-art solution.
+Bridges require the filing down of at least two adjacent teeth to replace the missing teeth between them.
+Dentures and partial dentures are removable appliances and should be the last option for replacing missing teeth, because although they look like teeth, they do not work like teeth.
 Instead of connecting to the underlying bone as implants do, they are supported completely by the gums.
-Resting on the gums and not the bone results in a significant loss of chewing ability and biteforce.
+Resting on the gums and not the bone results in a significant loss of chewing ability and bite force.
 Implants are the most conservative and best option for replacing missing teeth today.

 Dental implants offer the best long-term solution for replacing missing teeth.
 Investing in implants will help restore your radiant smile, and your ability to chew all the foods you used to enjoy.